Only shortlisted applicants will be contacted for an interview. Interviews will begin in the last week of February 2020.

 - Maintaining accurate camp records as required

-- Additional responsibilities for Admin Counsellor:
+- Additional responsibilities of the Admin Counsellor:

-- Minimum 18 years old
+- Minimum of 18 years old

-- Adaptable, self-motivated, responsible, enthusiastic, creative
+- Adaptable, self-motivated, responsible and energetic

 - Strong situational problem-solving and conflict-resolution skills